 By the end of the course you will have an increased knowledge of the geological principles behind volcano’s and be able to plan and execute dives in active and dormant volcanic areas around the world, you will also be one of very few elites to hold the PADI Volcano Diver distinctive specialty card.

 Minimum requirements for diving: An age limit of 18 is set by the National park in which Silfra is located.
-Advanced Open water certification and documented dry suit experience within the last two years is required to participate in the Volcano Diver course.
+Advanced Open water certification and dry suit certification or a minimum of 10 logged dry suit dives from within the last two years is required to participate in the Volcano Diver course.

 In order to participate in this course, you will also need to complete a PADI medical form, if you have any concerns about this prior to the course please as us for a copy before committing to the course.

-Alternatives: If you don’t have 20 logged dives then we really recommend a snorkel tour for you, it’s very easy and relaxing and a great way to see Silfra.
-Or we offer the PADI drysuit diver course here at Scuba Iceland (April – November) with your final certification dive being done in Silfra fissure.
+Alternatives: If you don’t have the required dry suit experience we really recommend a snorkel tour for you, it’s very easy and relaxing and a great way to see Silfra.
+If you want to learn how to dive in a dry suit we offer the PADI drysuit diver course here at Scuba Iceland (available May-October).

-Please bring: Your PADI Open Water diving certification or equivalent from any recognized diving organization, without your certification you are not allowed to dive.
+Please bring: Your PADI Open Water diving certification or equivalent from any recognized diving organization, along with proof of dry suit experience.
+Without your certifications you are not allowed to dive.
 Also, good warm long underwear and thick socks are recommended.